dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 ### Application Event Log

-Use the **Diagnose and solve problems** blade in the Azure portal to access the Application Event Log:
+To access the Application Event Log, use the **Diagnose and solve problems** blade in the Azure portal :

 1. In the Azure portal, open the app's blade in the **App Services** blade.
 1. Select the **Diagnose and solve problems** blade.